wcasper/math407spring2021/extras/syllabus.md

 **Email:** wcasper@fullerton.edu

-**Office hourse:** to be determined.
+**Office hourse:** Tuesdays and Wednesdays 3-4PM.
 Additional office hours are always available by request.

 **Course website:** we will use Canvas website (Spring 2021 MATH 407-1 18421), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math407spring2021">Github Pages site (link)</a> which you may find more convenient for pulling material.